TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.26.md

 ---

-But what went ye out to see? a prophet?
-Yea, I say unto you, and much more than a prophet.
+But what did you go out to see?
+A prophet?
+Yes, I tell you, and much more than a prophet.